pwbriggs/music-assistant.github.io/docs/integration.md

 - If when trying to play to a specific player using the friendly name you receive “An unexpected error occurred while handling the intent” try adding an alias to the MA media player entity (which can be identical to the friendly name).
 - If you have failures playing to an area with an error in the log related to `No entities matched` then make sure you don't have any entities named identically to your area
+- Ensure media players and areas are exposed to Assist

 ## I need help, I have feedback